Mentors in Violence Prevention (MVP) - An overview

-Mentors in Violence Prevention (MVP) is a peer mentoring programme that gives young people the chance to explore and challenge the attitudes, beliefs and cultural norms that underpin gender-based violence, bullying and other forms of violence.
+Mentors in Violence Prevention (MVP) is a peer mentoring programme that gives young people the chance to explore and challenge the attitudes, beliefs and cultural norms that underpin all forms of gender-based violence in our society.

-It addresses a range of behaviours including name-calling, sexting, controlling behaviour and harassment, and uses a 'by-stander' approach where individuals are not looked on as potential victims or perpetrators but as empowered and active bystanders with the ability to support and challenge their peers in a safe way.
+The programme addresses a range of behaviours including physical violence, name-calling, sexting, coercive and controlling behaviour and harassment.
+Individuals are not looked on as potential victims or perpetrators but as empowered onlookers with the ability to support and challenge their peers whilst keeping themselves safe.

-Visit the Mentors in Violence in Scottish schools blog - outlining where to find support and resources linked to MVP.
+Visit the Mentors in Violence in Scottish schools website - to find out more including resources for MVP.

 Why is MVP needed?

-Figures from the Scottish Government highlight the problem of gender-based violence in Scottish society, and there is evidence that young people - particularly girls - encounter physical, emotional and sexual violence (see Barter, McCarry, Berridge and Evans (2009) Partner Exploitation and Violence in Teenage Intimate Relationships).
+Figures from the Scottish Government highlight the enduring and increasing problem of gender-based violence in Scottish society.
+There is additional evidence (see Barter, McCarry, Berridge and Evans (2009) Partner Exploitation and Violence in Teenage Intimate Relationships) that young people - particularly girls - encounter physical, emotional and sexual violence.
 The Mentors in Violence Prevention programme was introduced in Scottish schools in response to these issues.

 What does it aim to do?

-The MVP programme aims to support young people to positively influence the attitudes and behaviour of their peers.
-Following a pilot programme in Edinburgh and Inverclyde councils in 2012, it has since been introduced in 28 local authorities across Scotland.
+The MVP programme supports young people to positively influence the attitudes and behaviour of their peers to tackle the issue of gender-based violence.
+Following a pilot programme in Edinburgh and Inverclyde councils in 2012, it has since been introduced in all 32 local authorities across Scotland.

 What is the impact?

-Evidence of the impact of MVP has been gathered through staff feedback, attitude questionnaires and focus groups, with both mentors and mentees reporting that they are more aware of the issues related to violence, gender-based violence and bullying.
+Evidence of the impact of MVP has been gathered through staff and pupil feedback, attitude questionnaires and focus groups, with both mentors and mentees reporting that they are more aware of the issues related to gender-based violence.
 In addition:

 - Staff report an increase in pupils who are ready to alert them to safety concerns, from a fight brewing, or a friend self-harming, to someone carrying a sharp object into school.
 This increased communication allows staff to be proactive and to put support in place as necessary.